WSU-janderson/project4-hashtable-ChosenRosen/README.md

 insert/remove is desired, then $\alpha$ = 0.5 is a good choice for the rehashing threshold for the hash table.

 While not requested by the project prompt and not explicitly tested, I expect the keys and rehash methods
-all have O(N) time complexity given that each method must iterate over at least as many buckets as there are
+both have O(N) time complexity given that each method must iterate over at least as many buckets as there are
 key-value pairs in the table and cannot utilize the benefits of pseudo-random probing.
 All remaining public methods
 should be O(1) time complexity.